bill-mca/bill-mca.github.io/index.md

+---
+layout: home
+---

 ![](src/cybernetic-stream-table.png)
 # Introduction
-I'm undertaking the Master of Applied Cybernetics at ANU and this website has been created to document my learning as I progress towards Building cyber-physical inventions alone or in interdisciplinary teams.
+I'm undertaking the Master of Applied Cybernetics at ANU and this website has been created to document my learning as I progress towards building cyber-physical inventions alone or in interdisciplinary teams.
 The first invention, that I have undertaken to build alone, is called the cybernetic stream table and you'll see many references to it throughout this site.

 ## Skill choices